Myth number 1. They have no emotions.

 They do experience and feel some emotions.
 Unfortunately, the feelings they do have are often dominated by negative emotions.
 They think power, control, dominance, anger, annoyance, rage, disgust, boredom and loneliness.
 They also feel shame, jealousy, envy and hatred.
 Aggression, malaise, contempt and greed.
 It’s these emotions that make them so ruthless towards others.

-They understand and can mimic those positive emotions, and some are a lot better at faking the feelings they do not on a genuine level have than other narcissists are, as they want others to give it to them.
+They understand and can mimic and mirror back those positive emotions, and some are a lot better at faking the feelings they do not on a genuine level have than other narcissists are, as they want others to give it to them.

-It’s usually in the idolisation stage they feel positive emotions as they gain attention, yet as these are often fake feelings to the narcissist, they don’t last, and as soon as they perceive attention to be falling away from them, out comes their anger and rage.
+It’s usually in the idealisation stage they feel positive emotions as they gain attention.
+Yet, as these are often fake feelings to the narcissist, they don’t last, and as soon as they perceive attention to be falling away from them, outcomes their anger and rage.